Evan Gershkovich sentenced to 16 years in Russian penal colony on charges of espionage

 "The intelligence services of the two countries, by agreement between Presidents Vladimir Putin and Joe Biden back in June 2021, have been in contact to see if someone can be exchanged for someone else," he said.

-Gershkovich's trial is being held in secret and Russian authorities have never presented any evidence publicly to support the charges against him.
-Russian prosecutors have charged him with gathering secrets on the "production and repair of military equipment" for the CIA, a claim his newspaper has denied as a "transparent lies," saying Gershkovich was doing his job as a reporter.
+Gershkovich's trial was held in secret and Russian authorities never presented their evidence publicly to support the charges against him.
+Russian prosecutors charged him with gathering secrets on the "production and repair of military equipment" for the CIA, a claim his newspaper has denied as a "transparent lies," saying Gershkovich was doing his job as a reporter.

-"Evan's wrongful detention has been an outrage since his unjust arrest 477 days ago, and it must end now," the Journal said in a statement.
+"Evan's wrongful detention has been an outrage since his unjust arrest 477 days ago, and it must end now," the Journal said in a statement prior to the verdict.
 "Even as Russia orchestrates its shameful sham trial, we continue to do everything we can to push for Evan's immediate release and to state unequivocally: Evan was doing his job as a journalist, and journalism is not a crime.
 Bring him home now."

 Thursday's hearing lasted for more than five hours, with a few short breaks, according to reporters sitting outside the courtroom.
 A local news outlet It's My City reported that only one witness appeared in court Thursday, Vyacheslav Vegner, a lawmaker from Putin's ruling United Russia party in Sverdlovsk's regional parliament, who has previously said he gave an interview to Gershkovich before his arrest.